Gio Ponti: Architecture and interior design

-After World War 2, with the emergence of the Italian economic boom, the 1950s were a busy time for Ponti, who traveled abroad.
-He participated in the redevelopment and interior design of several Italian liners (Conte Grande et Conte Biancamano, 1949, Andrea Doria and Giulio Cesare, 1950, Oceania, 1951), showcases the know-how of his country.
+After World War 2, with the emergence of the Italian economic boom, the 1950s were a busy time for Ponti, who travelled abroad.
+He participated in the redevelopment and interior design of several Italian liners (Conte Grande et Conte Biancamano, 1949, Andrea Doria and Giulio Cesare, 1950, Oceania, 1951), showcasing the know-how of his country.
 Construction continued in Milan.
 In 1952, he created a new agency with Antonio Fornaroli and his son-in-law Alberto Rosselli.
 This vast hangar was designed as an architecture laboratory, an exhibition space and a space for the presentation of studies and models.
 After the death of Rosselli, he continued to work with his longtime partner Fornaroli.
 A block away, in via Dezza, Ponti built a nine-story apartment building, which housed his family.
 From 1950 to 1955, he was also in charge of the urban planning project for the Harar-Dessiè social housing district in Milan with architects Luigi Figini and Gino Pollini.
 For this complex, he designed two buildings with highly colored profiles, one of which was designed in collaboration with the architect Gigi Gho.

 With the help of engineer Pier Luigi Nervi, a concrete specialist who advised him on the structure, he built with his studio and Arturo Danusso the Pirelli tower (1956–1960).
 Facing Milan's main station, this 31-story, 127 m skyscraper housed the headquarters of Pirelli, a company specializing in tyres and rubber products.
 At the time of its inauguration, and for a few months, it was the tallest building in Europe.
 Together with the Galfa Tower by Melchiorre Bega (1956–1959) and the Velasca Tower (1955–1961) of the BBPR Group, this skyscraper changed Milan's landscape.
 From 1953 to 1957, he built the Hotel della Città et de la Ville and the Centro Studi Fondazione Livio e Maria Garzanti, in Forlì (Italy), by the assignment of Aldo Garzanti, a famous Italian publisher.